About Wits

 Superstition of the Jacarandas

 Spring in Jozi brings with it the blossoming of the beautiful Jacaranda flowers.
-Witsies believe that if one of the purple flowers falls on your head, and you haven’t started studying for your year-end exams, then it’s probably too late and you’re doomed to failure.
+Witsies believe that if one of the purple flowers falls on your head and you have not started studying for your year-end exams, then it is probably too late and you are doomed to fail.

 Skiffyskofbaas Day (Miners’ Day)

-Mining Engineering students don their underground mining gear for Skiffyskofbaas Day in July/August each year and traipse around campus in a mining- related rendition of ‘trick or treat’.
+Mining Engineering students don their underground mining gear for Skiffyskofbaas Day in July each year and traipse around campus in a mining-related rendition of ‘trick or treat’.
 ‘Skiffy’ translates loosely to menial worker (‘skivvy’), while ‘skofbaas’ refers to a shift boss.
-After the festivities the students down a pint at Ore House on West Campus.
+After the festivities the students down a pint at Ore House on the West Campus.
 Nowadays Skiffyskofbaas Day is known as the more politically correct ‘Miners’ Day’.

 Pillow Fight